 Re-settle, Eindhoven NL, Project Team: René van Zuuk , Athina Athiana, Wiola Gaura, Alberto Tonno, Design: 2016

-The focal point of the Re-Settle project, is to create a village environment with minimal resources, in which refugees can live safely and privately.
+The focal point of the Re-Settle project is to create a village environment with minimal resources, in which refugees can live safely and privately.
 The accommodating structures consist of detached, semi-detached, as well as connected units, and can be combined as desired.
-The units resemble hotel rooms, featuring a mezzanine with a bed, a wardrobe, a table with chairs, a toilet, a sink and shower.
-By using a start segment, an end segment, and adjusting the number of the intermediate segments, it is possible to fabricate a 1 person unit (15.0 m²), a 2 people unit (20.7 m²) and a family suite (26.5 m²) for 3 to 4 people.
+The units resemble hotel rooms, featuring a mezzanine with a bed, a wardrobe, a table with chairs, a toilet, a sink, and a shower.
+By using a start segment, an end segment, and adjusting the number of the intermediate segments, it is possible to fabricate a 1 person unit (15.0 m²), a 2 people unit (20.7 m²), and a family suite (26.5 m²) for 3 to 4 people.
 Every unit has the same interior module.
 If necessary, up to 59 units can be joined together, and form a cluster to house larger families and groups.
 Each cluster has its own communal hall, where the residents can eat together and engage in recreational activities.
 The units and the communal hall are linked through a slightly elevated walkway.

 In 2016, the Re-Settle pavilion took part in the ''A home away from home'' competition, a COA initiative in cooperation with the national architecture committee.
 Participants were required to provide innovative solutions to the fluctuating demand for housing for asylum seekers.
 Re-Settle was one of the six winning designs among 366 entries.
-A prototype (scale 1:1) was constructed for the dutch Design Week in Eindhoven, in October.
+A prototype (scale 1:1) was constructed for the Dutch Design Week in Eindhoven, in October.
 The jury praised the design for its innovative technology and materiality.
 Due to its easy manufacturing and low construction costs, it could serve as a potential solution to the emergent housing need.
 If the shelter is no longer needed, it can be stored or recycled.